archethic-foundation/archethic-docs/docs/learn/arch_consensus.md

 ## Atomic Commitment

-ARCHEthic Blockchain is based on `Hypergeometric distribution` laws which from an unpredictable election and formal consensus make it possible to obtain with certainty (99.99999999%) the same answer by querying 197 nodes as would be obtained by querying 100 000 nodes.
+Archethic Blockchain is based on `Hypergeometric distribution` laws which from an unpredictable election and formal consensus make it possible to obtain with certainty (99.99999999%) the same answer by querying 197 nodes as would be obtained by querying 100 000 nodes.

 Therefore, it makes possible the consensus establishment with a small part of nodes and can resist to attacks of 90% of malicious nodes.